Usbac/aurora/docs/en/Settings.md

 The theme that will be used to render the website.
 Relative to the views directory.

-### Elements per page
+### Items per page

-The number of elements that will be displayed per page in the blog.
+The number of items that will be displayed per page in the blog.

 ### System language